Shopify Analytics Alternative

 What changes with Burrow

-The automated digest for Client A includes:
+The automated digest for Client A will include:

 Commerce: 234 Shopify orders ($47,800).
 AOV: $204.
 Checkout completion rate stable.
 Mobile conversion improved 12% after v2.3 checkout optimization.